 Direct sunlight or light from artificial bulbs can damage sports balls and other gym equipment.

 It’ll fade away the colors, which is an irreparable process.
-You’ll notice light damage as small to large circles of discoloration mimics the effects of bleach used on clothing.
+You’ll notice light damage as small to large circles of discoloration mimic the effects of bleach used on clothing.

-Not only will light sources fade the balls, but it also weakens the material.
+Not only will light sources fade the balls, but they will also weaken the material.

-Rubber is tough, but it can become brittle if left outside or out in the elements.
+Rubber is tough but can become brittle if left outside or out in the elements.
 The same situation applies when it’s stuck in a garage directly under a light source.

 The following section will provide an excellent solution to the problem, though.